 Non-Fiction Readers Book Discussion Group.
 No meeting in November!
 Usually meets on the 2nd Sunday of each month.
 New discussion participants always welcomed!
 Please join us at the Huntsville Public Library on Monroe Street in Huntsville, room A/B (to the right of the lobby).
-This month selection is a continuation of “NATURE’S GOD: The Heretical Origins of the American Republic” by Matthew Stuart.
+This month is a review of books about class.

 Thursday, November 1 at 6 pm: From Alabama Arise

 Arise members believe that a better future for our state begins with everyday Alabamians joining together to speak up for change.
 That’s why Arise will host a legislative advocacy training on Thursday, November 1st.

 The training will educate participants about key issues facing Alabama and offer practical advice on how to communicate more effectively with elected officials.

 Please join us for the legislative training on Thursday, November 1st at 6:00 p.m. at the Unitarian Universalist Church of Huntsville (3921 Broadmor Road NW).